thiago95macedo/weth/doc/cla/corporate/systemworks.md

 South Africa, 2022-01-10

-SystemWorks agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+SystemWorks agrees to the terms of the WETH Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this